census-instrumentation/opencensus-go/README.md

 ### Recording measurements

-Recording usage can only be performed against already registered measure and their registered views.
+Recording usage can only be performed against already registered measures and their registered views.
 Measurements are implicitly tagged with the tags in the context: